WICG/raw-clipboard-access/explainer.md

 ## Stakeholder Feedback / Opposition

-Stakeholders like Figma and SketchUp are in public support of this feature, and Figma has publicly [requested](https://crbug.com/150835#c73) this, to help attain compatibility and parity with native applications.
+Stakeholders like Figma, Photopea, and SketchUp are public partners for this feature, to help attain compatibility and parity with native applications.
+For example, here's a [public request from Figma](https://crbug.com/150835#c73).

 WebKit is [not in support of](https://github.com/dway123/raw-clipboard-access/issues/3#issuecomment-521016571) this feature.